cobalthq/cobalt-product-public-docs/content/en/BestPractices/protect-your-apis-with-rate-limiting.md

 ## Description

-According to the OWASP API Top 10, lack of API rate limiting (Lack of resources and rate limiting) accounts for the 4th most common type of vulnerability in APIs.
-Attackers are always on the lookout for APIs with weak protection.
-The impact is not always limited to DoS (Denial of Service).
-For instance, the attacker can misuse a lack of rate limit to make phone calls to premium phone numbers.
-While doing so, they can easily cause a lot of financial losses to the business.

-To protect your APIs against abuse, you should implement rate limiting properly.
-Rate limiting is often an overlooked area.
-In this article, we will explore more into why you should prioritize it today rather than in the future.

 Let’s dig deeper into some abuse scenarios to understand this:

 ## Case Study: Abuse Of Phone Calling API For Toll Fraud